alixedi/land/apps/canadian-citizenship-untangled.md

     alt: Canadian Citizenship Untangled screenshot
     title: Canadian Citizenship Untangled screenshot
 features:
-  - title: 100% Pass Rate
+  - title: 100% Pass Results
-    description: ",.jhkugj"
+    description: Our lovely users who practice from our app gave us full marks.
+      Which means they were able to pass their Canadian Citizenship test in first attempt.
+Check our reviews section to see the awesome feedback they gave to our app.
     image:
       src: ../assets/uploads/life-in-the-uk-practice.jpg
-      alt: Life in the UK Untangled content
+      alt: Canadian Citizenship Untangled content
-      title: Life in the UK Untangled content
+      title: Canadian Citizenship Untangled content
+  - title: When the rings close, you are ready to roll!
+    description: The Canadian Citizenship Untangled app will track your progress in form of rings.
+The rings move as you learn new chapters and pass mock tests.
+Once you close the rings, it means you are  ready to give the test.
+    image:
+      src: ../assets/uploads/life-in-the-uk-rings.jpg
+      alt: Canadian Citizenship Untangled ready
+      title: Canadian Citizenship Untangled ready
   - title: Review section for last-minute preparation
-    description: >-
-      The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?
-The Review feature keeps track of all the questions you find tricky and stores them in a handy list for revision.
+    description: The Review feature keeps track of all the questions you find tricky and stores them in a handy list for revision.
+This way, as your test date approaches, you can just go to Review section and go through the list of challenging questions.

-      Refer to this section time and again, as you move ahead with your practice, to get the best results.
     image:
       src: ../assets/uploads/life-in-the-uk-review.jpg
-      alt: Life in the UK Untangled revision
+      alt: Canadian Citizenship Untangled revision
-      title: Life in the UK Untangled revision
+      title: Canadian Citizenship Untangled revision
-  - title: Instantly search for a word or a phrase
+  - title: Search for a word or a phrase in no time
+    description: >-
+      When you wish to find a certain question and you can't remember which chapter you should look in.
+We have a solution!

-    description: No more "Was Bloody Mary and Mary Queen of Scots the same person?" or "What was UK's population in 2010?"
-Just type in a word or a phrase in the search bar and get a list of questions that match.
+      Go to the Search section, type in a word or a phrase in the search bar and get a list of questions that matches your search.
     image:
       src: ../assets/uploads/life-in-the-uk-search.jpg
-      alt: Life in the UK Untangled search
+      alt: Canadian Citizenship Untangled search
-      title: Life in the UK Untangled search
+      title: Canadian Citizenship Untangled search
-  - title: When the rings close, you are ready
-    description: The Life in the UK Untangled app will track your progress in form of rings.
-The rings move as you learn new chapters and pass mock tests.
-This makes things simple - Install the app, close the rings, pass your Life in the UK test.
-    image:
-      src: ../assets/uploads/life-in-the-uk-rings.jpg
-      alt: Life in the UK Untangled ready
-      title: Life in the UK Untangled ready
-  - title: And everything else you expect from a Life in the UK test preparation app
-    description: >-
-      * ✓   1000 questions and easy explanations, all prepared from the official handbook

-      * ✓    Mock Tests to give you a taste of the real test.
-Attempt as many as you can

-        ✓    Exclusive features to make your learning easier and faster
+  - title: "Cheat Sheets for "
+    description: In ur app, we use several scientific ways to help you learn more and
     image:
       src: ../assets/uploads/life-in-the-uk-everything-else.jpg
       alt: Life in the UK Untangled complete